Aleppo International Airport: Syrian civil war

-In January 2013, the facility closed due to the Syrian Civil War, but after Syrian Army advances were made in the area, the airport briefly re-opened on 22 January 2014, welcoming its first civilian flight in more than a year (flights were suspended in December 2012), carrying foreign journalists to the city.
+In January 2013, the facility closed due to the Syrian civil war, but after Syrian Arab Army advances were made in the area, the airport briefly re-opened on 22 January 2014, welcoming its first civilian flight in more than a year (flights were suspended in December 2012), carrying foreign journalists to the city.

 Following the Syrian government's recapture of eastern Aleppo during the Battle of Aleppo, an airplane conducted its first flight from the airport in four years.
 The flight, conducted on 5 January 2017, was a trial attempt by the government before the airport fully opened to the public.

 On 17 February 2020, Syrian Transport Minister Ali Hammoud announced that the airport would resume civilian operations, with the first flight from Damascus to Aleppo scheduled for 19 February, and an additional route to Cairo soon thereafter.

 On 1 March 2020, the airport was targeted by Turkish drone and artillery strikes during the Operation Spring Shield.

 After an eight-year hiatus due to the Syrian Civil War, flights resumed on 19 February 2020, with the inaugural flight originating from Damascus International Airport.

 On 15 January 2021, scheduled flights to Beirut and Erbil were resumed after a hiatus due to the COVID-19 pandemic.

 Israeli air raids

 2022

-In June 2022, after the Israeli bombing of Damascus International Airport, all Cham Wings Air flights from Damascus were rerouted to Aleppo.
+In June 2022, after the Israeli bombing of Damascus International Airport, all Cham Wings Airlines flights from Damascus were rerouted to Aleppo.

 On 6 September, Israeli Air Force warplanes struck the airport from the direction of the Mediterranean Sea, west of Latakia, with air-to-surface missiles damaging the runway and putting it out of service.